OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-02.md

 ## Mark 2:27

-Then he said to them, “The Sabbath was made for man, not man for the Sabbath.
+Finally he replied, “The Sabbath was created for man, not man for the Sabbath.

 ## Mark 2:28